Lock and Lube: Using Thread Locker and Lubricant on an AR

 Aside from the few exceptions noted, everything else gets wet lube.

-For a general purpose lubricant for storage or use, we recommend a mix of synthetic motor oil (we use Mobil 1 0W20) and synthetic bearing grease (we use Mobil 1 synthetic grease).
+We use a custom mix of synthetic motor oil (we use Mobil 1 0W20) and synthetic bearing grease (we use Mobil 1 synthetic grease) in some high wear parts of the gun (e.g. bolt body, cam pin).
 You can experiment with the ratio, but generally a 1:5 ratio (grease to oil by weight; i.e. 1/6 grease) is an good all around mix.
 We use a dedicated immersion blender to homogenize the suspension.
 Whatever ratio you use, this mix can be diluted with additional oil to reduce sticking, if working in a colder environment.

-For lubricating a gun that is used regularly, we recommend Clean Lubricate and Protect (CLP) products because they make cleanup so damn easy.
+For lubricating a gun that is used regularly, you can use a Clean Lubricate and Protect (CLP) product.
 Specifically, we like Clenzoil CLP, because its the best lubricant for the AR (refer to THIS VIDEO for objective performance testing).
 Break Free CLP and Slip 2000 EWL are also great choices.
 The only thing to bear in mind is that these lubricants are very thin.
 This means that your gun will spit CLP everywhere so you you will have to apply more often and if you are storing for extended periods, the lubricant will not stay where you want it to stay.
+For these scenarios requiring your lubricant to stay put, go with synthetic motor oil or a blend of oil and grease, as described above.

 Wet lube is your friend, when the right lube is used appropriately.
 We have run ARs VERY wet with no issues (other than oil spatter on our shooting mats).

 You should NOT lube anything in the direct path of hot gas.
 Do not lubricate inside the gas key (gas tube insertion point on top of the bolt carrier).
-We DO NOT recommend that you squirt lube in the 3 little holes in the right side of your bolt carrier…these are gas vents (i.e. out holes; not in holes).
+We DO NOT recommend that you squirt lube in the 3 little holes in the right side of your bolt carrier…these are gas vents (i.e. “out holes”; not “in holes”).
 Absolutely do not lubricate the bolt behind the gas rings.
 These are HOT places for lube.
 Hot gas will carbonize the lube, and carbon will foul up the bolt/gas key and impact performance.
+Gas rings do not need lubricant; they are consumable metal gaskets.
+We know some will argue just the opposite, without a rational argument.
+Believe what you want.

 PB Picks